Arishareefomar/Fama-French-Three-Factor-Model-applied-to-NVIDIA-stock-using-R/README.md

 The recent decline towards zero alpha suggests Nvidia's extraordinary returns are increasingly being priced into broader market and sector movements.
 This is a classical example of alpha decay.

+## Limitations

+**Descriptive not causal**
+The model identifies alpha but cannot explain what caused it.

+**Only three factors**
+The model only takes three factors into consideration.
+That is why the Fama-French 5-factor model adds profitability and investment.

+**Broader market benchmark**
+The model compares Nvidia to the broader market.
+A technology sector benchmark would be more appropriate since Nvidia's returns are partly driven by sector-wide movements rather than company-specific factors alone.

+**Survivorship bias**
+The entire analysis is built around one stock.
+Nvidia was chosen because it performed spectacularly.
+If I had picked a random stock, the results may have looked completely different.
+So here I choose a winner after already knowing it won.

+## How to Run
+1. Clone or download this repository
+2. Open Rstudio and navigate to the project folder
+3. Run 'requirements.R' once to install all required packages
+4. Open and run 'single_stock_analysis.R'